NervanaSystems/he-transformer/docker/README.md

 ## Introduction

-This directory contains a basic build system for creating docker images of the _reference-OS_ on which ngraph builds and unit tests are run.
-The purpose is to provide reference builds for _Continuous Integration_ used in developing and testing ngraph.
+This directory contains a basic build system for creating docker images of the _reference-OS_ on which he-transformer builds and unit tests are run.
+The purpose is to provide reference builds for _Continuous Integration_ used in developing and testing he-transformer.

 The `Makefile` provides targets for:

 * Building the _reference-OS_ into a docker image
 * Building he-transformer and running unit tests in this cloned repo, mounted into the docker image of the _reference-OS_

-The _make_ targets are designed to handle all aspects of building the _reference-OS_ docker image, running ngraph builds and unit testing in it, and opening up a session in the docker image for interactive use.
+The _make_ targets are designed to handle all aspects of building the _reference-OS_ docker image, running he-transformer builds and unit testing in it, and opening up a session in the docker image for interactive use.
 You should not need to issue any manual commands (unless you want to).
-In addition the `Dockerfile.ngraph.*` files provide a description of how each _reference-OS_ environment is built, should you want to build your own server or docker image.
+In addition the `Dockerfile.he-transformer` files provide a description of how the _reference-OS_ environment is built, should you want to build your own server or docker image.

 ## Prerequisites